AlanInglis/vivid/RJvivid/motivation-letter.md

 The R Journal
 \bigskip

-Dear Professor Cook,
+Dear Dr. Hurley,
 \bigskip

-Please consider our article titled "ToOoOlTiPs: An R Package for Customizable Tooltips in Interactive Graphics" for publication in the R Journal.
+Please consider our article titled "vivid: An R package for Variable Importance and Variable Interactions Displays for Machine Learning Models" for publication in the R Journal.

-The manuscript introduces the new package called `ToOoOlTiPs` which provides examples on how to use interactive graphics in journal articles, and general tips for making an interesting contribution.
+The manuscript introduces the package called `vivid` which provides examples on how to visualize and evaluate variable importance and variable interactions in machine learning models, using a range of displays including heatmap and graph-based displays for viewing variable importance and interaction jointly and partial dependence plots in both a matrix layout and an alternative layout emphasizing important variable subsets.
+We additionally discuss the design choices behind our implementation by focusing on the package structure and providing an in-depth look at the package functions and key features.

-We believe the readers of the R Journal will find this article helpful for their work because it provides generally useful instructions that will work for many purposes.
+We believe the readers of the R Journal will find this article helpful for their work because it provides generally useful instructions with the intention of increasing a machine learning models' interpretability and making the work applicable to a wider readership.

 \bigskip
 \bigskip

 Regards,

-Quietest Quokka
+    Alan Inglis

+Hamilton Institute and
-Department of Letter Q
+Department of Mathematics and Statistics
-University of Little Mates
+Maynooth University
-Somewhere, Australia
-qquo@ulm.edu

-\bigskip

-NOTES: Modify this file with information about your article.

-1. It may be invisible to you, so be aware that after each address line there are two spaces, this makes the line break correctly.
-2. It is also reasonable to submit an .md format of your motivating letter instead of a pdf.
+Ireland
+alan.inglis@mu.ie